What happens if I have been reported for a possible violation?

 - Is this situation similar to past incidents in type or nature?

-- Are there any compelling personal circumstances that were present at the time of the violation?
+- Are there any extraordinary personal circumstances that were present at the time of the violation?

-- If a student knew the consequences of the behavior at the time and chose to take part in the situation, then the Council does not generally consider the circumstances mitigating.
+- If a student knew the consequences of the behavior at the time and chose to take part in the situation, then the Council does not generally consider the circumstances extraordinary.

 - Note that special interests (such as involvement in student organizations, athletics, etc.) are not considered to be appropriate to receive a reduced sanction.